veesergey/YelpCamp/README.md

 The app was first hosted through [heroku](https://www.heroku.com/) and is now also hosted on the AWS Cloud!
 The database is hosted through MongoDB Atlas.

+On the AWS side of things, the app is running on the Amazon Linux 2 AMI.
+PM2 is being used in order to keep the application up and running in case of it crashing or the EC2 instance being rebooted.

 ## Setup
 No setup necessary!
 This application is currently live and can be found [here!](www.veesergey.com)